 Demand - The maximum amount of energy that is being consumed at a given time.

-Demand Charge - An additional charge to an energy bill based on how much energy is being consumed over time.
+Demand Charge - An additional charge to an energy bill based on the maximum amount of power drawn over a given period of time during a billing period.

 Demand Side Management (DSM) - Activities, programs, or initiatives undertaken by an electric power supplier or its customers to shift the timing of electricity use from peak to non-peak demand periods.